5 min read

 “Multifamily will hold its own as the need for shelter remains inelastic much the same as the need for food, but we may see decreases in rents initially as renters struggle to make payments,” according to CRE management consultant Maria Sicola.

 “To meet growing demand, America needs to build at least 4.6 million new apartment homes at all price points by 2030,” the National Apartment Association announced in 2017.
-“In addition, as many as 11.7 million older existing apartments could need renovation during the same period.”
+“In addition, as many as 11.7 million older apartments could need renovation during the same period.”

 Still, self-storage REITs are treading water, as are retail REITs.
-Meanwhile, office REITs have bifurcated; Alexandria Real Estate Equities (ARE: $163.77) and Vornado Realty Trust (VNO: $38.09) are both up more than 20% from the bottom, but others have continued to slide.
-With the unaccountable exception of Aimco (AIV, $38.17), which has surged 22.1%, residential REITs have probably suffered the most since the March selloff, generally down about 10%.
+Meanwhile, office REITs have bifurcated; Alexandria Real Estate Equities (ARE: $163.77) and Vornado Realty Trust (VNO: $38.09) are up more than 20% from the bottom, but others have continued to slide.
+Finally, with the unaccountable exception of Aimco (AIV, $38.17), which has surged 22.1%, residential REITs have probably suffered the most since the March selloff, generally down about 10%.

 REITs will tend to track the performance of their underlying assets going forward.

 Deloitte came up with an interesting question: How does CRE do before, during, and after a black swan event?
 Practice lead Jim Berry singled out the Asian flu of the 1950s, the 9/11 attacks in 2001, the SARS outbreak a year later, and the swine flu epidemic that overlapped the Great Recession.